Pylons/pyramid_cookbook/docs/templates/customrendererxlsx.rst

            return openpyxl.writer.excel.save_virtual_workbook(wb)

 Now you have a renderer.
-Let's register with our application's ``Configurator``:
+Let's register it with our application's ``Configurator``:

 .. code-block:: python

    config.add_renderer('.xlsx', 'myapp.renderers.CSVRenderer')

-Of course, modify the dotted-string to point to the module location you decided upon.
+Of course, you need to modify the dotted-string to point to the module location you decided upon.
 You must also write the templates in the directory ``myapp/xlsx``, such as ``myapp/xlsx/dbtable.py``.
 Here is an example of a dummy template: